comfino/WooCommerce/readme.txt

 * You will reach new customers.

 === Changelog ===

+4.2.5
+ * Fixed some minor bugs, improved module security, errors handling, stability and reliability for better UX.

 4.2.4
  * Fixed some minor bugs, added unit tests, improvements in plugin diagnostic functions and support for new financial product type PAY_IN_PARTS.